OI-wiki/OI-wiki/docs/math/number-theory/quad-residue.md

 [^ref3]: A. Menezes, P. van Oorschot and S. Vanstone.
 Handbook of Applied Cryptography, 1996.

 [^ref4]: Alin Bostan, Ryuhei Mori.
 A Simple and Fast Algorithm for Computing the N-th Term of a Linearly Recurrent Sequence.
-Available at:<https://arxiv.org/abs/2008.08822>.
+Available at <https://arxiv.org/abs/2008.08822>.

 [^ref5]: [Proofs of quadratic reciprocity - Wikipedia](https://en.wikipedia.org/wiki/Proofs_of_quadratic_reciprocity)